-From Indian curries to vegan sarnies, you can travel the world via Caterham Valley’s food and drink offering.
-Whether you’re looking to eat out at a restaurant, relax with some pub grub, grab a snack from a sandwich shop or sit back with a smoothie, here are just a few of the options available.
+From Indian curries to vegan pizzas, you can travel the world via Caterham Valley’s food and drink offering.
+Whether you’re looking to eat out at a restaurant, relax with some pub grub, grab a snack from a coffee shop or sit back with a smoothie, here are just a few of the options available.

-Whether you’re looking forward to a sizzling king prawn curry or a vegan mozzarella and roasted tomato toastie, Caterham Valley’s food and drink offering can whisk you off on exotic adventures or add an international flavour to your lunch break.
+Whether you’re looking forward to a sizzling king prawn curry or a selection of Spanish tapas, Caterham Valley’s food and drink offering can whisk you off on exotic adventures or add an international flavour to your lunch break or evening out.

 Taste of Thai